scrapinghub/portia/README.md

 # Try it out

-To try Portia for free without needing to install anything sign up for an account at [scrapinghub](https://portia.scrapinghub.com/) and you can use our hosted version.
+To try Portia for free without needing to install anything sign up for an account at [Scrapinghub] and you can use our hosted version.

 # Running Portia

-The easiest way to run Portia is using [Docker].
+The easiest way to run Portia is using [Docker]:

 You can run Portia using Docker & official Portia-image by running: